 Grants.gov is a federal government-wide database; it is not an EPA database.
 If you are having any problems uploading your application materials or any other such problems, you will need to contact the system administrator for grants.gov.
 Please DO NOT CALL EPA with questions on grants.gov.
 Please call Grants.gov for assistance at 1-800-518-4726 or email questions to firstname.lastname@example.org

 Application Forms and Instructions

-Can I submit more than one proposal under this solicitation?
+Can I submit more than one application under this solicitation?

 Yes.
-Applicants can submit more than one proposal under this solicitation so long as each one is for a different project and is separately submitted.
+Applicants can submit more than one application under this solicitation so long as each one is for a different project and is separately submitted.

 What forms and documents are required to be submitted for the EE Grant Program?